 To further increase legibility, the hour and minute hands are additionally coated with custom-blended “cool grey” Superluminova paint.

 As some of our readers noted back in 2009 when Linde Werdelin first introduced its Oktopus 1111m diving instrument, the 1111 meters water resistance rating of the original was totally overkill for what is essentially an ultra-luxury (I mean, you can buy a Rolex for this sort of cash!) watch for a desk-diver, so the second-generation Oktopus II has its WR index reduced to more legit 300 meters.
 Still, according to the company, the watch retained its superb ruggedness thanks to its five-part case design with the main watertight “hull” (it houses the modified Dubois Depraz caliber 14580 self-winding movement) and four outer parts secured together with 16 screws.

-You have probably already noticed that the watch lost the usual rotating diving bezel in favor of a fixed one, which is attached to body with eight screws.
+You have probably already noticed that the watch lost the usual rotating diving bezel in favor of a fixed one, which is attached to the body with eight screws.
 The decision is perfectly logic considering that LW designed the watch to be used together with its famous “The Reef” diving computer that sits atop of the watch and does all the hard work when you go underwater.